Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 ## Overview
 Multi-instance tasks are a special type of task in Azure Batch that are primarily targeted for an execution that requires multiple compute nodes in order to run.
-The typical use case for multi-instance tasks are MPI jobs.
+The canonical use case for multi-instance tasks are MPI jobs.
 MPI jobs are typically run on a cluster of nodes where each node participates in the execution by performing computation on a part of the problem and coordinates with other nodes to reach a solution.